Please find below resources to help those affected by the Maui Wildfires.

 Our hearts are broken with the devastation that has hit Maui.
 These wildfires have uprooted families, lives, and homes.
 We stand with our Maui ʻohana and send our deepest condolences and aloha to everyone affected.
 Mahalo nui loa to all first responders, volunteers, and community members stepping up to lend a hand.
 We will continue sharing resources and updates to help families and individuals who need it- find them below.

 If you have questions or suggestions, email us at [email protected].

 Although supply donations greatly appreciated, Maui County officials have communicated that those needs have been met and excess donations could overwhelm their capacity.
-Please consider donating money instead, as it allows resources to be allocated where they are needed most.
+Please consider donating money instead (click here to see a list of list of charities), as it allows resources to be allocated where they are needed most.

 - Hawaii Community Foundation- Maui Strong Fund

 - Hawaiʻi People's Fund: Maui Aloha

 - Maui United Way

 PLEASE BE AWARE OF FRAUD.
 Unfortunately, some may try to take advantage of this situation.
 Click here to see common fraud FAQ's and learn how to report it.

 - Rental Assistance Program (RAP) is specifically to help survivors of the Maui wildfires who are not eligible for FEMA assistance.
 With $2.5 million in initial funding, the innovative new RAP will make a significant difference for the many survivors still in need of housing solutions.
 RAP will work to secure housing for up to 12 months for eligible households by connecting them with Airbnb or through the Hawai‘i Housing Finance and Development Corporation (HHFDC) Hawai‘i Fire Relief Housing Program.